Environmental Protection Agency

 NATIONAL STORMWATER CALCULATOR

-NEW!
 In 2013 the EPA developed a National Stormwater Calculator that is an easy to use desktop application that estimates the annual amount of stormwater runoff from a specific site based on local soil conditions, slope, land cover and historical rainfall records.
 Users can enter any U.S. location and select different scenarios to learn how specific green infrastructure changes, such as rain gardens or permeable pavement, can prevent pollution.
 The information helps users determine how adding green infrastructure can be one of the most cost-effective ways to reduce stormwater runoff.

 GREEN INFRASTRUCTURE COLLABORATIVE